Lymph Node Cancer Should Have Killed me

-Anyway, my next bout was 9 years later.
-The cancer came back and I was truncated Stage III.
+Anyway, my next bout was nine years later.
+The lymph node cancer came back and I was truncated Stage III.
 This time, I had an operation to remove glands from my lower abdomen for a gland pushing on my prostate and bladder.

 New Tumors Keep Coming